Colby College: Campus

+Gordon Center for Creative and Performing Arts, which opened in 2023.

-Colby's 714-acre campus is situated on Mayflower Hill overlooking Waterville, Maine, located along the Kennebec River Valley in Central Maine.
+Colby's 714-acre campus is situated on Mayflower Hill in Waterville, located along the Kennebec River Valley in Central Maine.
 Most of Colby's buildings are designed in the Georgian Revival style.
-The Goldfarb Center for Public Affairs and Civic Engagement organizes Colby's engagement in the local community.
-The center also organizes Colby's civic engagement programs.
 The college earned a top-25 listing on the Peace Corps' "ranking of colleges that produce the most volunteers."